Stylback/home-server/README.md

 ## Dashboard with Homarr

-[Homarr](https://homarr.vercel.app/docs/about) is an easy to use dashboard that integrates well with ARR apps.
+[Homarr](https://homarr.vercel.app/docs/about) is an easy to use dashboard that integrates well with *arr apps.

 <details><summary>Click to expand</summary>
 <p>